KritikaBhalla/Sanitation/README.md

 # Sanitation
 ## Project Overview

-This project analyzes sanitation outcomes in India using unit-level data from the 76th round of the National Sample Survey (NSS) on Drinking Water, Sanitation, Hygiene, and Housing Conditions (WASH).
+This project analyzes sanitation outcomes in India using unit-level data of the National Sample Survey (NSS) on Drinking Water, Sanitation, Hygiene, and Housing Conditions (WASH).

 The analysis focuses on two key sanitation indicators: